History of Dixie Power

 Escalante Valley Electric Association, Inc.

 After Southern Utah Power Company declined to serve Escalante Valley in the 1940’s because it was not financially feasible, Parley Moyle, and his son, Gordon, began soliciting support from area residents to organize an electric cooperative.
-These residents applied for federal funds and organized the Escalante Valley Electric Association, Inc. in 1946.
+These residents applied for federal funds and organized the Escalante Valley REA in 1946.
 Gordon Moyle became the Association’s first General Manager.
-R. Leon Bowler was hired in 1950 as a lineman for Escalante Valley Electric Association and became the General Manager at age 23.

 Littlefield Electric Cooperative, Inc.